 Strong canonicalization ensures every piece of content on your website has a unique URL.
 Done correctly, the process brings greater authority to your site, preventing the benefits of quality links and content from being diluted.
 Pagination splits content into multiple pages, providing a series of direct links, usually found near the bottom of the page.

-Clicking the numbered page links and forward/back icons enables visitors to efficiently navigate material.
+Clicking the numbered page links and forward/back icons enables visitors to navigate material efficiently.
 Though it is not always a top priority, intuitive pagination is an easy way to boost UX, which ultimately helps SEO.